bcleonard/ibm_cos_toolkit/README.md

 * listS3 - script which will list objects in bucket (updated - stores keys in external file for reuse)
 * putS3 - script which will upload a file to a bucket (updated - stores keys in external file for reuse)
 * rmS3 - script which will remove an object from a bucket
-* files.sh - script which will create and remove ten (10) 100mb files for testing purposes
+* files.sh - script which will create and remove ten (10) 100mb files on the local filesystem for use with the above scripts for testing purposes.

-If you run each script without any arguements, you'll get a description of what arguements are needed for the script.
+If you run each script without any arguments, you'll get a description of what arguments are needed for the script.

 # Requirements